SamuelPuertaTerron/Swindow/README.md

 # Swindow

-**Swindow** (Simple Window) is a lightweight, cross-platform library designed for managing windows and handling user input.
+**Swindow** (Simple Window) is a lightweight, windows only library designed for managing windows and handling user input.
 It is written as a single header file in C++14, making it easy to integrate into your project with minimal setup.

 ## Features